 Generally speaking, the average living standard in the US is considerably higher than in Germany.
 More people own their home, houses are bigger, people own more luxury items and have more disposable income.
 Two caveats are in order: first, the variation in the US is a lot larger, and the poor in the US are poorer than the poor in Germany.
-Second, as all Germans will hasten to point out, quality of living is not determined by the number of luxury goods alone: Germans have a lot more vacation time, better mass transit, and much fewer worries about paying for health coverage and college.
+Second, as all Germans will hasten to point out, quality of life is not determined by the number of luxury goods alone: Germans have more vacation time, better mass transit, and fewer worries about paying for health coverage and college.

 (Back to the list of topics)

 I read slightly more small-scale corruption stories in the U.S. than in Germany: policemen keeping confiscated drugs for themselves or demanding sex from prostitutes, guards smuggling drugs into prisons, mayors taking kickback money, immigration officers issuing fake greencards and so on.
 Americans are horrified and outraged by these stories: they truly hate corruption from the bottom of their hearts.
-But it isn't a big problem really, and maybe the greater number of stories simply reflects the larger size of the country.
+But it isn't really a big problem, and maybe the greater number of stories simply reflects the larger size of the country.
 German companies are more inclined to pay bribes in foreign countries than U.S. companies are; this practice has been made illegal in Germany only relatively recently, because of US pressure.